You Are Here: Greyghost > About This Web Server and the Site

 have to replace it, I'll give some thought to building something around

 a low power usage motherboard.
-Intel's Atom processors have become
+Intel's Atom processors were for a time

-enormously popular and much better than they were when they first hit
+enormously popular and came to be much better than they were when they first hit

 the market.
-If I'm feeling really adventurous, I might try something
+If I'm feeling really adventurous, I might even try something

 like a Raspberry Pi board.